 • Accrued Interest – Interest earned but not yet collected on a debt.
 Interest begins to accumulate on the last coupon payment date.

-FAQs about Upcoming Ncd Issues
+FAQs about Upcoming NCD Issues

 What is a Non-Convertible Debenture (NCD)?